Mental Health Benefits of Exercise

 The Functional Medicine Connection

 Finally, a few years ago I learned about Functional Medicine.
 Now I began to understand the connection between my mental health and nutrition, as well as my gastrointestinal issues and lack of exercise due to working long hours.
-So I adopted a healthier, low carb diet.
-Quickly I lost over 15 lbs and I was able to get off medication and started taking B12 and CQ10 supplement.
+So I adopted a healthier, low-carb diet.
+Quickly I lost over 15 lbs and I was able to get off medication and started taking B12 and CQ10 supplements.

 I also stopped binge-watching Netflix and avoided drama and violence.
 Functional medicine, as opposed to traditional Western medicine, is more concerned with root causes, not symptom reduction, quick fixes, and taking an antidepressant or anti-anxiety medication.